overte-org/overte/BUILD_WIN.md

 Now, you should have a full build of Overte and be able to run the Interface using Visual Studio.

-Note: You can also run Interface by launching it from command line or File Explorer from `%VIRCADIA_DIR%\build\interface\Release\interface.exe`
+Note: You can also run Interface by launching it from command line or File Explorer from `%OVERTE_DIR%\build\interface\Release\interface.exe`

 # Troubleshooting